vladskvortsov/mind-project2-1-pipeline/README.md

  Use least privilege access for AWS credentials. `Don't paste AWS credentials anywhere excluding GitHub Secrets`

 > Debugging:
- You can monitor the infrastructure deploying in GitHub Action logs, and findout errors if they present.
+ You can monitor the infrastructure deploying in GitHub Action logs, and find out errors if they present.

 > Documentation:
- Don't foget to update the repository’s README.md to reflect current workflows and configurations.
+ Don't forget to update the repository’s `README.md` to reflect current workflows and configurations.